Taisiias/formmailer/README.md

     Don't forget to check your firewall settings to allow outside TCP connections to the port specified in `httpListenPort` setting.

-*NOTE: Formmailer uses default NodeJS HTTP server.
+*NOTE: FormMailer uses default NodeJS HTTP server.
 For production environment it is recommended to set up a reverse proxy (Nginx or alternative) that will hide FormMailer service from the outside world.*

 ### Configuration Options